 Skin Cancer Prevention: SunSmart

 As part of the SunSmart campaign the HSE’s National Cancer Control Programme, in collaboration with Healthy Ireland and cross-sectoral partners are working together to support people to protect their skin from the sun.
 The aim of the campaign is to increase awareness of the steps you and your family can take to protect your skin from the sun and reduce your risk of skin cancer in Ireland.
+You can watch some of the SunSmart campaign videos by clicking on the links below

 For more social media assets or information on raising awareness of the risks associated with exposure of unprotected skin to the sun contact firstname.lastname@example.org